jmr-lab/f1-etl-pipeline/README.md

 This pipeline uses Python for production-grade ETL (data extraction, transformation, validation, export), while the R project focuses on statistical analysis and visualisation.
 This demonstrates language-agnostic engineering patterns and lets analysts work in their preferred ecosystem.

+## Validation Scope

+The validation performed by this pipeline is intentionally basic.
+It checks a small number of high-level data-quality rules rather than attempting to enforce every possible Formula 1 racing constraint.

+For example, the pipeline checks that each race has at least one winner.
+Although a stricter rule could require exactly one winner, an analysis of the dataset found three races with two winners, so enforcing that constraint would incorrectly reject valid historical data.

+The pipeline also checks that drivers marked as `Not Qualified` or `Not Classified` have zero points.
+It does not currently enforce a zero-point rule for disqualified drivers.
+The dataset includes at least one historical exception: Stirling Moss was disqualified but received one point for recording the fastest lap.

+These exceptions, along with the broader characteristics of the dataset, were identified through analysis in the companion [Formula-1 Analytics](https://github.com/jmr-lab/Formula-1) repository.
+The validation rules should therefore be understood as pragmatic consistency checks rather than a complete representation of Formula 1 sporting regulations.

 ## Validation Checks

-The pipeline enforces these data quality rules:
+The pipeline enforces these basic data-quality rules:

 1. **Year Range**: All races must be between 1950 and the current year.
 2. **Race Winners**: Every race (year, round combination) must have at least one winner.
+The pipeline does not require exactly one winner because the dataset contains three races with two winners.
-3. **Status-Points Consistency**: Drivers marked "Not Qualified" or "Not Classified" must have 0 points.
+3. **Status-Points Consistency**: Drivers marked `Not Qualified` or `Not Classified` must have 0 points.
+Disqualified drivers are not covered by this validation rule.